atdd-bdd/GherkinExecutorKotlin/README.md

 ## How It Differs From Other Frameworks
 The Translator passes data to steps only through tables.
 There are no values embeeded the the steps.
-The domain term which a value represents can be expressed as the header of a column contain the values.
+The domain term which a value represents is the header of a column which contains the values.

 The tables can be passed as a list of objects or a list of lists of strings.